anditherobot/project-time/README.md

 - SDK Platform (Rev 2)
 - Intel x86 Atom System Image

+Under the "Extras" folder, install:
+- Intel x86 Emulator Accelerator (HAXM installer)
+  - **NOTE** if the package's status is "Not compatible with Windows", then ensure that Hyper-V is disabled, and also refer to [this StackOverflow answer](https://stackoverflow.com/a/41102254/747275) which should tell you how to install it.

 **TODO** Make sure to update these directions if need-be.
 I had other dependencies installed that I let the Android SDK Manager automatically choose for me, whether or not these packages are necessary is unclear to me.
 I did not delete any packages that it suggested.

 ### Create an Android Virtual Device (AVD)
 Go to the Android SDK folder and run the `AVD Manager.exe` program **as an administrator**.
 In the "Device Definitions" tab, select the **Nexus 5** option, then click the "Create AVD..." button.
+- For "Target" choose "Android 5.1.1 - API Level 22"
 - For "CPU/ABI" choose "Intel Atom (x86)"
 - For "Skin" choose "Skin with dynamic hardware controls"

 Verify the new AVD is visible by running `adb devices` in a terminal.
-The "List of devices attached" should show the emulator as a device. **Note** if you get an error like `The term 'adb' is not recognized as the name of a cmdlet...` then this just means that it's not on your path.
-Add the location of the platform-tools to your PATH environment variable, for me it's `C:\Program Files (x86)\Android\android-sdk\platform-tools`, then restart your terminal and try the `adb devices` command again.
+The "List of devices attached" should show the emulator as a device.

 For further reading on creating AVDs, refer to [this](https://developer.android.com/studio/run/managing-avds.html).